 Contempt isn’t the best course of action in every case.
 If the other parent has been late dropping off your child or otherwise violating the agreement, there may be alternatives.
 If the court order isn’t clear enough, it may also be better to request that the court order be clarified.

-Before filing a motion for contempt of court with the help of a family law lawyer in Lake Charles, it’s a good idea to send a demand letter to the other parent first.
+Before filing a motion for contempt of court with the help of one of our experienced Johnson Firm Lake Charles contempt of court attorneys, it’s a good idea to send a demand letter to the other parent first.
 Doing so demonstrates good faith to the court, proves the other party knows about the court’s order, and allows the other parent to correct the violations.

 The letter should be short but polite.
 For example, if the parent is behind on child support payments, the letter can state that they are behind X number of months, and you want to give them a chance to catch up before taking action through the court.
-Of course, your Lake Charles family law attorney can help draft such a letter.
+Of course, your Lake Charles contempt of court attorneys can help draft such a letter.

 If a polite demand letter does not work, a motion to clarify can be used if the court order is too vague, such as requiring “reasonable visitation” or a motion to modify the order.